Jasonzhou78/MVC-assignment-1/ReadMe.txt

 --I did the screenshot the for the last successfully built appearance and attached to a powerpoint file.
 --I still can click "Yes" to use the last successfully built version.
---upload these files to github repo: MVC assignment-1
+--upload these files to github repo: MVC assignment-1 --upload these files to onedrive in case I missed some files in the github version.